dncoble/CubicOptimal/README.md

 0.3.1: Rotations x96 work.

 0.3.2: Implement ways to measure timing costs for expansion.
+Coordinates can retreive information about their distribution.

 0.3.3: Create big tables and use sym coordinates to reach ~14-15 depth.